kcarnold/cs344/content/project/index.md

 * Facebook's [TransCoder](https://github.com/facebookresearch/TransCoder)
 * Microsoft's [CodeXGLUE](https://github.com/microsoft/CodeXGLUE)
 * the [PLBART code](https://github.com/wasiahmad/PLBART)

+### Form-to-Text

+Every day I manually enter in the numbers from the [Spectrum Health COVID dashboard](https://www.spectrumhealth.org/covid19) into a Google Spreadsheet to use on Calvin's dashboard.
+Why so manual?
+It's a screenshot. **Automate this process**, ideally using no additional labeling effort.
+I have about 6 months worth of data.

 ### Predictive Text from Very Rough Drafts (e.g., rambling speech)